1) What do I need to start a business?

 The second type of business structure is a partnership.
 Here, you combine your resources, expertise and knowledge with another individual to form the business.
 A partnership allows you to get more funds and better expertise for running the business.
 The partner covers your weaknesses while you cover theirs.
 Partnerships are generally two Sole Traders coming together.
 Both business partners are still personally liable for any debts of the business and it could be risky to get into business with someone with no legal structure in place.

 The third type of business structure is a Limited Company.
 A company is a legally created entity that is distinct from its owners, who are called shareholders.
 A company has the best growth and expansion possibility, but control of shareholders is limited.
-The management (Directors) control the day-to-day activities of a company, and the shareholders appoint it through company meetings.
+The management (Directors) control the day-to-day activities of a company, and the shareholders appoint it through company meetings (check out our Company Director Responsibilities for more information).
 However, in Startups, it is very common for Directors and Shareholders to be the same people so you don’t often have issues like this in new companies.

 You can start your business with any of these structures.
 However, most businesses eventually transition into a Limited Company to continue growth.